 Rules and Policies

-We are currently requiring masks/face coverings for all visitors inside the museum, regardless of vaccination status.
+We strongly encourage masks/face coverings for all visitors inside the museum, regardless of vaccination status.

 Children under 13 years of age must be accompanied by a parent or guardian over the age of 18.

 Admission gets you IN & OUT all day until closing time!

 All games & juke boxes inside the museum are on “Free Play’’ - no coins needed.

 Lobby games are “coined” and cost money to play.
 There is a change machine available.